F286/f286.github.io/co-dev.md

 **co-dev**
 *(noun)*
-Abbreviation of co-development.
-To work towards a common goal with another team.
-Esp. remote or from a different company.
+Co-develop.
+To work with another team.
+Often used when teams are at different locations.

-The greatest obstacle a co-dev studio must overcome is:
+The greatest challenge to overcome when working co-dev is.

-Why can't we just do this in-house?
+Can't we just do this in-house?

-It is more difficult to have a successful co-dev team than a local team.
-There are more variables that can go wrong when the team is separated physically.

-Mistakes that would hamstring a local team will often shatter a co-dev team.

-However, by focusing on the right areas, it is possible to create a co-dev team that will shock you with it effectiveness.
+You can get away with a lot when the team is in the same room.
+When a team is not in the same physical space, much of what we take for granted must be done intentionally.

+It's not rocket science however.
+With a solid understanding of the fundumentals, you will be able to create a highly effective co-dev team.

+I will outline how to do this below.

 ## Chat with video every morning

-Not being in the same room is a hurdle that a co-dev team must overcome.
-People tend to naturally congeal if they are in the same space together.
-If they are not, these opportunities and rituals must be intentionally constructed.
+Not being in the same room is a hurdle the team must overcome.
+We tend to naturally congeal if we are in the same space together.
+If we are not, these opportunities and rituals must be intentionally constructed.

+Chat with video every morning.
 Encourage a good atmosphere.
 Keep things relaxed and don't be afraid to make a joke.
-Keep things professional, but recognize you are talking to a human, not a robot.
+Keep things professional, but remember you are talking to a human, not a robot.

 Focus on building a good relationship with teammates.
 This will build up *trust*, the ability to believe another person.
 As direct oversight is limited, being able to take someone at their word is a necessity to move forward.

-## Be Indispensable
-### Provide value not obtainable anywhere else
-Ideally do this in a positive way, ie combination of skills, expertise that is not available locally.
-This can be done in 'not good' way as well by trying to create a dependence.
-This is what every company tries to do.
-That is why they have proprietary platforms, standards, etc..
+## Develop the app you need

+Provide something that is critical to your co-dev partner, that they cannot find locally.
+That could be a level of quality or expertise in several areas that can be uniquely combined.

+Without this, your co-dev partner has no logical reason to continue working with you.
+As many things are easier with someone in-house, this is an unstable situtation to be in as you could be replaced at any moment with little to no downside to them.

+By providing critical value, the relationship will have a solid foundation.

+The flip-side to this is to artifically create a dependence, such as Apple locking iMessage to only work within their ecosystem.
+This is a sliding scale, but be careful with this as it can be perceived badly.

 ## Work to consistently raise the bar